Finish the book of your dreams with expert mentorship.

 My current reading list

-I love books that reckon with the complexities, obsessions, and flaws of their characters with compassion and generosity whether they are thrillers, memoirs, or literary novels.
+I love books that reckon with the complexities, obsessions, and flaws of their characters with compassion and generosity whether they are thrillers, memoirs, genre fiction, or literary novels.

 Some perennial and recent favourites include: R O Kwon’s Exhibit, Tana French’s The Wych Elm, Brandon Taylor’s The Late Americans, Julia Armfield’s Salt Slow, Sarah Hall’s The Beautiful Indifference, Raven Leilani’s Luster, T Kira Madden’s Long Live the Tribe of Fatherless Girls, Han Kang’s The Vegetarian, Vigdis Hjorth’s Is Mother Dead, R F Kuang’s Yellowface, Imogen Binnie’s Nevada, Chelsea Martin’s Tell Me I’m an Artist, Gwendoline Riley’s My Phantoms, Celeste Ng’s Everything I Never Told You, and Carmen Maria Machado’s In the Dream House.